geosrs/qca/README.md

 By Logan Hillberry

+This code has been superceeded by the qops project.
+See https://github.com/lhillber/qops

 The project enables the simulation of quantum elementary cellular automata.
 Dependencies include: python3, numpy, scipy, matplotlib, mpi4py, and h5py.
 Simulations are done in 3